gazebosim/gz-sim/tutorials/migration_plugins.md

 IGNITION_ADD_PLUGIN_ALIAS(MyPlugin, "gz::sim::systems::MyPlugin")
 ```

-In summary, the key differences between Gazebo Classic and Ignition Gazebo are:
+In summary, the key differences between Gazebo Classic and Gazebo are:

 * Plugins must inherit from the `ISystemConfigure` class to be able to override
   the `Configure` callback that gives access to many things, such as the SDF